vanderbiltscl/SC3260_HPC/README.md

 | 94-100%	A	| 87-89%	B+ |	77-79%	C+|	67-69%	D+|	0-59%	F |
 | 90-93%	A-|	83-86%	B|  73-76%	C	| 63-66%	D	| |
 | |	80-82%	B- |	70-72%	C- | 60-62%	D-| |

-**Honor Code Violations**
-All exams and assignments must be completed individually, unless stated otherwise.
-Copying solutions is considered cheating.
-Submitted source code listings will be compared.
-Keep a copy of the listings to provide evidence of creative work.
-Students are expected to uphold the Honor Code.
-Any student involved in cheating is in violation of the Honor code.
-Consult the "Student Handbook" for more details on the Honor code.